Silent-Fred/fred-gauge/README.md

   - default: 0.5
   - Duration of the animation between two consecutive values displayed by the gauge.

-- *dialClass*
+- *class*
   - string
-  - default: `'fredDefaultDial'`
+  - default: *empty*
-  - Style class applied to the dial.
+  - Style class applied to the gauge graphic.
+The different parts of the graphic are always generated with the classes:

-- *gaugeClass*
-  - string
-  - default: `'fredDefaultGauge'`
+    - dial: for the dial
-  - Style class applied to the gauge. (the arc that represents the value)
+    - gauge: for the arc (or full circle) representing the current value

-- *valueClass*
-  - string
-  - default: `'fredDefaultValue'`
-  - Style class applied to the digital display in the centre of the gauge.
-Applies to the value and the label (if defined).
+    - value: for the text in the centre of the display

+    Selectors can be used to style the different elements. (cf. 'Styling')

 ### Events emitted by the component